rhelmer/socorro/docs/installation.rst

   python socorro/processor/processor.py --admin.conf=./config/processor.ini
   python socorro/monitor/monitor.py --admin.conf=./config/monitor.ini

 This uses built-in defaults for configuration.
-If you need to modify these, for example to change the HTTP port for the middlware service so that it does not conflict with the collector, you need to copy the default config
+If you need to modify this, for example to change the HTTP port for the middlware service, you need to copy the default config
 ::
   edit config/middleware.ini